kristianmandrup/mm-devise/README.markdown

 configuration options and you MUST take a look at it.
 Make sure to specify either <code>mongo_mapper</code> or <code>mongo_mapper_active_model</code> (ActiveModel::Validations) as the orm in the configuration file.

+Note: Is this still required in recent versions of Devise > 1.2 ?

 <pre>require 'devise/orm/mongo_mapper'</pre>